ArchGryphon9362/teslabtapi/docs/start.md

 # Prepend the length to our message
 prependedMsg = prepend_length(authMsg)

-# Print the final message needed to send to car
+# Print the final message needed to send to vehicle
-print("\nFinal Message To Send To Car:") print(prependedMsg.hex(" "))
+print("\nFinal Message To Send To Vehicle:") print(prependedMsg.hex(" "))
 ```